Kevino2004/Comic-List-Display/README.md

 # Comic-List-Display
 Comic book management system in C, utilizing dynamic memory allocation and file handling for efficient storage, manipulation, and retrieval of file information.
 Features for loading, purchasing, saving, displaying, and removing comics, with command-based interaction.

+All code is stored within the master branch.